dinngo/protocolink-contract/README.md

 [![test](https://github.com/dinngo/protocolink-contract/actions/workflows/test.yml/badge.svg)](https://github.com/dinngo/protocolink-contract/actions/workflows/test.yml)

-> This contract is still in the testing phase and has not been audited.
-Please do not use it in production.

 ## Overview

 - Protocolink is a router system which consolidates protocol interactions within a secure Router/Agent architecture in a single transaction.